All Israel

 The U.S. and Israel-backed organization had previously closed several distribution sites due to repeated incidents of shooting directed at Gaza civilians approaching the distribution sites along the IDF-designated routes to the sites.
 The IDF and Hamas have each blamed the other for the shootings, which have killed several people over the past week.

-On Sunday, GHF said it would reopen three sites which had previously been closed due to the shootings.
+On Sunday, GHF said it would reopen three sites that had previously been closed due to the shootings.
 In a statement to the residents of Gaza, the organization asked them not to approach the distribution sites before the posted opening times, in an attempt to prevent chaos and allow for organized distribution.

 “We are fully aware of what you are doing, and your every move is being closely monitored,” the threatening message continued.
 “We will not forgive your involvement in projects that damage the dignity of our people and serve suspicious agendas under the guise of humanitarian work.
 You will bear full responsibility for the consequences of your actions.”